swiftmyday/ParseServer-SwiftMyDay/README.md

 1. Click "Deploy to render" button
 2. Look for **Public Git repository** and paste this repo URL -> https://github.com/swiftmyday/ParseServer-SwiftMyDay
-3. You might be prompt to input a blueprint name which can be any name you want
+3. You might be required to input a blueprint name which can be any name you want
+4. You will be required to input `DATABASE_URI`.
+Follow the steps below in the Mongo DB database section
-4. You will be prompt to input `DATABASE_URI`, `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `BUCKET_NAME`.
-In order to get these values follow steps down below for AWS and MongoDB
+5. You also will be required to input `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `BUCKET_NAME`.
+Follow the steps below in Amazon Web Services (AWS) S3 bucket section to obtain all those values.
 6. Click deploy and your server will be up and running.
 7. Go to Dashboard > Click on your recently deployed server > Environment > and replace the `SERVER_URL` with your RenderURL/parse.
 Ex: https://swiftmyday-parse-server.onrender.com/parse